Linux in Africa

 continent where farmers can be seen tending their herds while using

 cell phones to communicate.
-African is a place where students learn
+Africa is a place where students learn

 server technology so they can find technology jobs in Europe and

-other regions.
+other regions, and Linux has become synonymous for opportunities in the server engineering roles.
 It is also a place where major computer hardware

 vendors have setup shop and availability of business infrastructure

 is now a comprehensive reality in most cities.

 of how access to information technology training has strengthened a